aaAbdulkadir/aaAbdulkadir/README.md

 ## About me
-- Data Engineer with two years of commercial experience
+- Data Engineer with over two years of commercial experience

 ## My Skills